The Women of Polish Independence

 The aforementioned Faustyna Morzycka participated in an assassination attack on Russia's General Uthoff (the attack was a failure, with accidental casualties, and as a result, the heavily-depressed Morzycka committed suicide).
 The 1906 assault on General Skalon, the Russian governor of Warsaw, was carried out almost solely by women: Wanda Krahelska, Zofia Owczarkówna and Albertyna Helbertówna.

-These smugglers were called dromaderki.
-According to Aleksandra Piłsudska, contemporary fashion was an ally, especially the large coats and capes:
+These smugglers were called dromaderki (called this after the dromedary camel).
+According to Aleksandra Piłsudska, contemporary fashion was an asset, especially the large coats and capes:

 In her memoirs, Piłsudska recalls the anecdotal experience of a friend of hers.
-This woman used to hide her conspiratory activity from her mother.
+This woman used to hide her conspiratorial activities from her mother.
 When her secret was accidentally revealed, her mother said to her:

 'Well, finally you’re doing something truly useful.
 I never liked these stupid socialist secret prints.
 That’s an argument we used back in 1863.'
 And tenderly, she stroked a revolver.